ahume/gcframe/README.md

 GCFrame helps serve HTTP endpoints with Google Cloud Functions.

 There's a bunch of common things you probably want to do when serving HTTP endpoints via Google Cloud Functions.
 These micro libraries help out with that.
-They are also deprecated once Google implement these natively (via Cloud Endpoints?) which they surely will.
+The hope is that they become obsolete once Google implement further features into the Cloud Functions product.

 ## Functions